Gunstock Refinishing — Rifles, Shotguns, Handguns, Knife Grips

 ?
 DO YOUR OWN REFINISHING ?

-I’ve seen many home-workshop “stock restorations”.
+I’ve seen many home-workshop “stock restorations”, usually because they come to me for correction.
 Almost none would rank above mediocre (and most well below), pretty much by anyone’s standard, including that of the refinisher.
-In the last year, I've redone five gunstock refinishings that were started by do-it-yourselfers.
+In the last year, I've redone nine gunstock refinishings that were started by do-it-yourselfers.

-Initially, most refinishing is enthusiastically approached by assuming a few over simplified procedural steps in the process will get high quality results.
-These steps are obtained usually through online articles, videos, or by home refinishing kits that guarantee professional results.
-As well, many think that having a general knowledge of wood finishing is sufficient for the getting a finish rivaling those found on top level firearms.
+Initially, and with due respect, most refinishing is enthusiastically approached by assuming a few over simplified procedural steps presented in a how-to will get high quality results.
+These steps are obtained usually through online articles, videos, or by home refinishing kits that 'guarantee' professional results.
+As well, many think that having a general knowledge of wood finishing is sufficient for top-shelf gunstock refinishing.
 Trouble is, it just ain’t that simple...

 Refinishing a gunstock, in principle, is somewhat like rebluing a barrel.
 Both processes, in order to achieve the desired superior result, demand particular knowledge and skill sets.
 I remember attempting a rebluing process using a home kit designed for the purpose.
 The end effect was certainly a rebluing, but the barrel wound up getting done correctly in the tank of my gunsmith!